krishpatel2383/Info-Grepper/TOOLS/SEARCH-USERNAMES/README.md

 ## Supported Platforms

-The list of supported platforms can be found [here](./platfrom.txt)
+The list of supported platforms can be found in platform.txt file